Healthy smile, healthy you: The importance of oral health

 At home, you can practice good oral hygiene:

-- Brush for two to three minutes, at least twice a day, with fluoridated toothpaste.
+- Brush twice a day for at least two minutes, using fluoridated toothpaste.

 - Floss daily to remove plaque from places your toothbrush can't reach.

 - Eat a healthy diet to provide the nutrients necessary (vitamins A and C, in particular) to prevent gum disease.